gy-m/Machine_Learning/README.md

 None

 ## TODO
-* Fix git ignore - At the moment git ignore does not ignore and _pychashe (Image_Segmentation) .vscode folder or any other folder specified in the gitignore file
+* Fix git ignore - At the moment git ignore does not ignore pychashe (Image_Segmentation), .vscode folder or any other folder specified in the gitignore file

 ## Repository-status
 Status - In Progress